 What You Need

 1 or more ears fresh, un-shucked sweet corn

 Cooling rack or cutting board

-- Microwave for 3 to 5 minutes: For just 1 or 2 ears of corn, microwave for 3 minutes.
+- Microwave for 3 to 5 minutes.
+For just 1 or 2 ears of corn, microwave on high for 3 minutes.
 For 3 or 4 ears, microwave for 4 minutes.
 If you like softer corn or if your ears are particularly large, microwave for an additional minute.